combocity/moonshine-docs/lua-api-v1.md

 `require()` can load ROM modules.
 In local maker mode, modules are resolved under the ROM package root.
-In packed or server-backed play, modules are loaded from the cartridge module map.
+In packed or server-backed play, modules are loaded from the package module map.
 Module names use dot notation, such as `require("lib.helper")`.

 Do not try to work around the sandbox.
 If a result depends on hidden filesystem